-Field Program in Anthropology: (Fiji - Fall; Brison).
-This anthropology field school gives students an intensive, firsthand experience studying another culture.
+Field Program in Anthropology:

+The anthropology field school in Fiji (Fall 1015) gives students an intensive, firsthand experience studying another culture.
 Students live with local families while carrying out full-time field research.
-Fiji participants will receive one credit for an independent study in anthropology (ANT-490T), one credit for ANT-185T (Peoples and Cultures of the Pacific) and one credit for ANT-255T (Culture and Work).
+Fiji participants will receive one credit for an independent study in anthropology (ANT 490T), one credit for ANT 285T - Peoples and Cultures of the Pacific and one credit for ANT 226T (Education and Culture).